 Sometimes it sounds like a good idea to hide seemingly ‘unimportant’ information from other users.
 The usability of complex spreadsheets will appear to increase. but this is a deceptive idea.
 The next user can edit hidden info without realizing it, with many unintended consequences.Read more about hidden info

 The art of programming is the art of keeping things simple.
 Complex formulas are hardly ever wise to use and calculations can usually be simplified.
 You just have to figure out how.
-PerfectXL points out different types of complex formulas in your spreadsheet and offers suggestions to improve the complexity.Read more about complex formulas
+PerfectXL points out different types of complex formulas in your spreadsheet and offers suggestions to simplify these formulas.Read more about complex formulas

 Currently Excel offers about 475 standard functions and new ones are added regularly.
 Most of these functions are rock-solid, but we consider a couple of them to be ‘vulnerable functions’.
 Some of them are frequently used by many Excel professionals.
 We suggest you try to avoid using them.
 Excel offers a range of fine alternatives.Read more about vulnerable functions